ComedicChimera/chai-lang.dev/content/startup_guide/chapter9.md

 and evaluate mathematical expressions.

-Put simply, an **algebraic type** is a composite type made up of multiple distinct, named **instances** that may store one or more values.
-The type can assume any one of its different instances at any time.
+Put simply, an **algebraic type** is a composite type made up of multiple distinct, named **variants** that may store one or more values.
+The type can assume any one of its different variants at any time.
 This can be useful for variety of things; however, the case of evaluating mathematical expressions demonstrates their power perfectly.

 A mathematical expression can be composed of many different parts.
 For example,